January is National Cervical Cancer Awareness Month

 - HPV vaccination is recommended for preteens aged 11-12 years.

-- HPV vaccination is also recommended for everyone through age 26 years, if not already vaccinated.
+- HPV vaccination is also recommended for everyone through the age of 26 years, if not already vaccinated.

 - Some adults aged 26-45 years not already vaccinated should speak with their doctor about whether to get the HPV vaccine.